AryanBhati7/AnimeSugeUI-Clone/README.md

 - The design and layout inspiration came from the official AnimeSurge website 👩‍💻
 - You can check them out at : https://animesuge.to/ 🌐
 - Thanks to Vercel for their easy deployment service 🚀
+- Thanks to Shradha Mam and Alpha College for their great tutorials 😊